Irritating, Uncomfortable Eyes

 We use our eyes all day long, but we rarely think of them—unless they’re uncomfortable, and then they’re all we think about.

 Dry eye is a chronic, common, and uncomfortable condition, impacting more than 16 million Americans.
 Not only is it irritating, but it can really put a damper on your daily activities.
-Dry eyes can decrease your quality of life and hinder productivity.
+Dry eye can decrease your quality of life and hamper productivity.

 Symptoms of Dry Eye